jangxx/SchubsiGo/README.md

 You are now able to change the files around and gulp automatically updates the _build/_ directory.

 If you are done, simply run `gulp build --production` to build and minify all assets of the webinterface.

+# Attributions

+The icon is a modified version of an icon by [Freepik](https://www.freepik.com/) from [www.flaticon.com](https://www.flaticon.com/) licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/").